Create a Branded Website: How to Inject Branding into Your Business Website

 Whether you use custom illustrations, photography style, or motion design, ensure the images are consistent with your brand’s overall aesthetic.

-When your brand has a playful personality, you could use vibrant, colourful illustrations.
+You could use vibrant, colourful illustrations when your brand has a playful personality.
 On the other hand, if your brand is professional and formal, high-quality photographs with a clean and polished look might be more appropriate.

 For instance, Drink Haus uses its distinctive image style on its website—rich, candid, and warm.